 Across the country and on Capitol Hill, Complete Streets policies have been gaining traction as more places realize the benefits of having safe, accessible, and healthy streets in their communities.
-In total, over 1400 Complete Streets policies have been passed in the United States, including those adopted by 33 state governments, the Commonwealth of Puerto Rico, and the District of Columbia.
-This Atlas notes places that have adopted some form of a Complete Streets policy.
-Full policy implementation requires changes and updates to plans, and processes so that they are aligned with the high-level direction of the policy.
+In total, over 1600 Complete Streets policies have been passed in the United States, including those adopted by 35 state governments, the Commonwealth of Puerto Rico, and the District of Columbia.
+We track these policies in our inventory and policy atlas.

-Explore the Policy Atlas in full screen here.
+Explore the Policy atlas in full screen here.

 The map below shows the variety of local citizen groups working across the country for safer streets.
 These coalitions, advisory groups, and grassroots organizations are on the front lines of local advocacy and community engagement, making them an essential part of the national Complete Streets movement.

 Want to put your coalition on the map?
 Click Add your coalition at the top of the page.

 Explore the Coalition Inventory in full screen here.

 To list your Complete Streets policy in our inventory and atlas, please send us a signed PDF at info [at] completestreets.org or fill out the form below.

 To put your coalition on the map, fill out the form below.